 Is Uranium Glass Jewelry Safe to Wear?

-As someone who dons a large uranium glass ring on my finger nearly every day, I had already accepted the internet’s assertion that it was perfectly fine to wear this material.
-However, the truth can be nebulous in virtual spaces, and I needed a much more official answer before releasing a hundred pieces of uranium glass jewelry out into the world.
+As someone who wears a large uranium glass bat wing ring nearly every day, I had already encountered countless online assurances that the material was harmless.
+Still, vague internet consensus wasn't a satisfying answer; before releasing a hundred pieces of uranium glass jewelry into the world, I needed something more definitive.

 The practice of adding small amounts of uranium to enhance the color of glass and pottery glaze traces back nearly 2000 years.
 Archeologists in Italy discovered an ancient Roman mosaic wall from the year 79 AD with greenish-yellow tiles containing the element.